pagalvin/tsbook/chapter05_AdvancedTypes.md

 It even puts in some helpful comments describing the the meaning of "403" or "200" if you find yourself digging into the generated JS.

-### Even More Depth to Enumerations

-TypeScript provides more sophisticated support for enums.
-You are not limited to assigning integers and in fact, you can assign values that are computed at runtime.
-This is best explained by the TypeScript language handbook web site here: [https://www.typescriptlang.org/docs/handbook/enums.html](https://www.typescriptlang.org/docs/handbook/enums.html)

 ## Union Types

 Union Types allow you to create a define a new entity that is comprised of multiple types or even values.
 Here's a simple example: